W. Graham Claytor Jr.: Legal practice and Southern Railway

-After World War II, he resumed practice of law in Washington, D.C.
-He became an officer of the Southern Railway in 1963, serving as president from 1967 to 1977.
+After World War II, Claytor resumed practicing law in Washington, D.C.
+He became an officer of the Southern Railway in 1963, and served as president from 1967 to 1977.
 Notwithstanding his legal background, Claytor was known as an "operations" man, often riding the company's trains, monitoring and questioning performance.
 In contrast to his predecessor, D. William Brosnan, Claytor was an "employee's President," often chatting with the crews of the trains on which he rode, actively soliciting their suggestions on how to make the railroad run better.
-He carried this attitude with him during his later service as the President of Amtrak.
+He carried this attitude with him during his later service as the president of Amtrak.

-U.S. Government service
+U.S. government service

 Claytor served as the Secretary of the Navy under President Jimmy Carter from 1977 to 1979.
 He is credited with leading the United States Navy into its first recognition of women's right to serve on ships and of rights of gays to leave the service without criminal records.
 His positions were considered by activists to be progressive for the time, leading to further progress years later in these controversial issues.

 In 1979, he was appointed to the position of Deputy Secretary of Defense.
 General Colin Powell served as his military assistant.

 In the summer of 1979, he took a brief leave from the Defense Department to serve as Acting Secretary of Transportation in President Carter's Cabinet.
 His service at the Transportation Department bridged the tenures of Secretary Brock Adams and Secretary Neil Goldschmidt.